ibnu-sodik/goblog252/README.md

-# goblog252
+# GoBlog252
-goblog252 merupakan Content Management System (CMS) sekaligus personal blog/ website.
-Website ini dibangun dengan bahasa pemrograman PHP menggunakan framework Codeigniter 3
+GoBlog252 is a Content Management System (CMS) as well as a personal blog / website.
+I built this website using the PHP programming language using the Codeigniter 3 framework